 Each spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
 The Artistic Discovery Contest is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our Congressional District.

 Congressman Allred invites all high school students residing in his district to participate in the 32nd Congressional District of Texas’ Congressional Art Competition.
-Students will submit original artworks to the district office, and a panel of district artists will select the winner, which will be announced at an exhibition of all submitted works in late April/early May.
+Due to the coronavirus outbreak, students will submit original artworks digitally using this form, and a panel of district artists will select the winner, which will be announced on Rep. Allred's social media pages.
 The winner will receive two round-trip tickets to attend a reception in their honor in Washington, D.C.
 In addition, the winning artwork of our district's competition will be displayed for one year in the U.S. Capitol, along with artwork from all participating districts from around the country.
 The winning artwork is also featured on House.gov's Congressional Art Competition page.

-Runners up will have the option to display their artwork in Congressman Allred’s office.
+Runners up will have the option to display their artwork in one of Congressman Allred’s offices.

 The following is a summary of the Congressional Art Competition rules: